Mangopay/api-docs/entities/v2.01/750_the-card-preauthorized-object_top.md

 **Remember that you must include the "Powered by MANGOPAY" banner on your payment page - you can download it [here](https://www.mangopay.com/terms/powered-by-mangopay.png)**

+Note that for Maestro card, you must capture the full amount of the PreAuthorization.
+You can't capture less.

 [alert type="info"]In Italy, Greece and Spain, the PreAuthorization process is a little particular whereby the pre-authorized amount is actually debited from the bank account (the pre-authorized funds are stored by the bank).
 The user will get his/her funds back within 7 days.